-In the case of multiple births, where children have equal priority for a place, random allocation will be used to determine which child should be given priority.
-If after the allocation one or more places can be offered but there are not sufficient places for all of them, wherever it is logistically possible, each child will be offered a place.
-Where it is not logistically possible to offer each child a place the child(ren) ranked the highest will retain their offer and the applicant will be advised of their right of appeal and informed about waiting lists.
+In the case of multiple births, where children have equal priority for a place, and there is no EHCP, random allocation will be used to determine which child(ren) should be given priority.
+If after the allocation one or more places can be offered but there are not sufficient places for all of the siblings, the decision will be with the parent to accept or decline the place for the sibling(s) that has been offered a place.
+The sibling(s) not offered a place will move to the top of the waiting list.

-7. Waiting lists
+8. Waiting lists